matrix-org/synapse/UPGRADE.rst

 If you would like to keep your history, please take a copy of your database file and ask for help in #matrix:matrix.org.
-The upgrade process is, unfortunately, non trivial and requires human intervention to resolve any resutling conflicts during the upgrade process.
+The upgrade process is, unfortunately, non trivial and requires human intervention to resolve any resulting conflicts during the upgrade process.

 Before running the command the homeserver should be first completely shutdown.
 To run it, simply specify the location of the database, e.g.: